vertextau/galagacv/README.md

 ### Intro
 Galagacv is a game which has been created with the choice of control, using a keyboard or gesture-controlled movement.

-Main menu of the game            |  Game process :-------------------------------:|:-------------------------:
+Main menu                        |  Game process :-------------------------------:|:-------------------------:
 ![](MainMenu.png)                |  ![](GameProcess.png)